patukponu-beep/Automation---BGP_OSPF_Redistribution/README.md

 {% include 'vxlan.j2' %}
 {% include 'evpn.j2' %}
 ```
+#### Template Helpers and Custom Filters
+A custom Jinja filter, ipaddr, is registered to convert CIDR notation strings (e.g., 192.168.1.1/24) into callable IP address objects, allowing direct access to properties like **.ip** and **.netmask** within templates.
+This means that template authors can easily and reliably extract specific components (like the host IP, subnet mask, or network address) from a CIDR string using simple dot notation **(e.g., | ipaddr.netmask)**, simplifying network configuration generation significantly.

 #### Inventory Data (Full Flexibility)
 - ✅ Modify device-specific data to match your topology and Device Vendor